A Primer on Gate Hardware for Double Gates

 The ease of locking a double gate can range from easy to fairly complicated.
 Simple solutions include single-sided locks like a slide bolt that would slide from one gate to the other.
 Slide bolts and surface bolts are available in many sizes and materials, so you can find what you like.

 Deadbolts are the more involved choice.
 Because the deadbolt is installed on the active gate and its bolt throws into the fixed gate, you need to be sure that the fixed gate is constructed in a way to accept a deadbolt.
-Most deadbolts (even those with extension kits) won’t fit a gate thicker than 3″.
-A qualified installer (or we) can help you make the right choice.
-We have a few options for thicker gates.
+Most deadbolts won’t fit a gate thicker than 3″.
+We do have a few options for thicker gates.